-Have dinner on the table in under 10-minutes.
+- SUPER FAST FOOD have dinner on the table in under 10-minutes

-One pot = only one pot to wash = happy cook.
+- ONE-POT COOKING one pot = only one pot to wash = happy cook

 Yup.
 Risoni in Australia = Orzo pretty much everywhere else.
 We also call swimsuits “toggs,” thongs “g-strings” and football “footy.”
 Don’t ask me why, I just live here.

 Risoni and orzo are different names for the same little rice-shaped pasta that is fast becoming my new food crush.
 It’s super quick to cook and when made in a single pot, like this creamy lemon orzo, it’s like eating risotto with less than half the cooking time.